Quartz with MySQL - Java Spring Boot Example

 }

-NOTE: You should use a separate database for Quartz.
+NOTE: It is recommended to use a separate database for Quartz.

 DROP TABLE IF EXISTS QRTZ_FIRED_TRIGGERS;